-The SecureFlow Manager (AKA The Filter) is the component in an unblu integrated system that is responsible for the Injection and for Forwarding Webpage Resources (images, css) to the collaboration server so that they can be transmitted to the agent's browser.
-Custom filters may, in addition, be responsible for Proxying certain browser requests to the server.
+The filter is the component in an unblu integrated system that is responsible for the code injection and for forward webpage resources (images, css) to unblu so that they can be transmitted to the agents browser.
+Custom filters may in addition be responsible for proxying certain browser requests to the unblu server.

-The filter is the link between the collaboration server and the customer's website (web or application server).
-Depending on the deployment scenario the filter might be part of (or even implement) a reverse proxy, fully integrated in the client's web or application server or integrated into the customer's website (client side filter).
+The filter is the link between unblu and the customers website (web or application server).
+Depending on the deployment scenario, the filter might be part of (or even implement) a reverse proxy, fully integrated in the client's web or application server or integrated into the customers website (client side filter).

 The decision on when to inject what is rule based.
 The rules are the main configuration element of the filter.
-They must stay in sync with the server settings.
-The collaboration server provides a json-based configuration, including rules and injection advice for the filter.
+They must stay in sync with the unblu server settings.
+The unblu server provides a json based configuration including rules and injection advise for the filter.
+The unblu provided filters use this json configuration to decide

-Another filter responsibility is to catch resources as they fly-by and send them to the collaboration server in case a co-browsing session is active.
-This is only required for setups that depend on webpage resources delivered by the server.
-The process of uploading webpage resources is called "add-to-cache" in the server.
+Another filter responsibility is to catch resources as they fly-by and send them to the unblu server in case a co-browsing session is active.
+This is only required for setups depending on webpage resources delivered by the unblu server.
+The process of uploading webpage resources is called "add-to-cache" in unblu.

 Similar to injections, add-to-cache operations are rule based.
-Again, the corresponding rules can (and should) be retrieved from the collaboration server and must stay in sync with it over time.
+Again, the corresponding rules can (and should) be retrieved from the unblu server and must stay in sync with it over time.
 In contrast to injection, the provided filters do not provide uploading functionality out of the box, though.
-Instead, they provide a means to determine when uploading is required.
+Instead, they provide means to determine, when uploading is required.

 sys-unblu with your configured systemPathPrefix.